chhylp123/hifiasm/README.md

-1. For genome with low heterozygous rate, hifiasm only outputs haplotype-resolved assembly graph, instead of the phased chromosome-level assembly (will support such output in the near future).
+1. For genome with low heterozygous rate, hifiasm only outputs haplotype-resolved assembly graph, instead of the phased chromosome-level assembly (**will support such output in the near future**).

+2. For different species, hifiasm outputs different assembly graphs, which are not easy to use.
+   **Hifiasm will generate a universal haplotype contig graph for all species in the near future.**

-2. The running time and memory usage should be further reduced.
+3. The running time and memory usage should be further reduced.

-3. The N50 should be further improved.
+4. The N50 should be further improved.